MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/learning/instructor-guide/getting-started.md

 One approach to allow you to create development environments for learners is to use a small Azure Linux based Virtual machine to assist you.

-### Setting up for scale
+### Setup for scale

-Setting up a class size of 20+ students each environment setup could take up to 20 minutes for each user environment.
-When using an Azure Cloud based Virtual Machine, you can automate a setup of machines without the need to have an active PC connected to the Internet.
+Setup for a class of 20 + students could take up to 20 minutes for each user environment.
+Using an Azure Cloud based Virtual Machine, you can automate a setup of machines without the need to have an active PC connected to the Internet.

 ### Installation steps